Acid-Base Reaction

 Reaction Between Weak Acid and Weak Base

-When a weak acid reacts with an equivalent amount of a weak base, complete neutralization does not occur.
-The concentrations of the species in equilibrium with each other will depend on the equilibrium constant, K, for the reaction.
+Complete neutralization does not occur when a weak acid reacts with an equivalent amount of a weak base.
+The concentrations of the species in equilibrium with each other will depend on the equilibrium constant, Ka , for the reaction.
 The general equation can be represented as:

 Example